Skip to content

 With the LayoutModification.xml file in place, newly created user accounts only have the pins specified in the XML file on their taskbar.
 Users can modify and add their own pins after logging on.

-At this point, we can ensure our Start menu and our taskbar settings are applied correctly by creating a new local user account and logging in to it.
+At this point, ensure your Start menu and taskbar settings are applied correctly by creating a new local user account and logging in to it.

 Create a new user account to test out the changes

-With the new account created, let’s log in to it and ensure our customizations carried over.
+With the new account created, log in and ensure your customizations carried over.

 Verify the customizations worked